-&lt;sup>9 - = This analytical suite is not scheduled to be collected for this type of water at locations assigned to this monitoring group.
+g - = This analytical suite is not scheduled to be collected for this type of water at locations assigned to this monitoring group.

-&lt;sup>h 2022 = Samples scheduled to be collected during implementation of MY 2022 IFGMP.
+^h (2022) = Samples scheduled to be collected during implementation of MY 2022 IFGMP.

-Double asterisks (\\) indicate background monitoring location as specified in the Groundwater Background Investigation Report, Revision 5 (LANL 2016, 601920).
+i Double asterisks () indicate background monitoring location as specified in the Groundwater Background Investigation Report, Revision 5 (LANL 2016, 601920).